 The establishment of the two Corporation Soles requires each body to produce their own Statement of Accounts with the Commissioner producing a Statement of Accounts for the Group and Police Pension Fund.
+Notwithstanding their formal 'Corporations Sole' status, the relationship between the Commissioner and the Chief Constable is based on working together for the benefit of the people of South Wales under the joint banner of 'South Wales Police'.

-The Accounts and Audit (Wales) Regulations 2014, require Local Government Bodies to prepare a Statement of Accounts in accordance with proper practices.
+The Accounts and Audit (Wales) Regulations 2018, require Local Government Bodies to prepare a Statement of Accounts in accordance with proper practices.
 The Code of Practice on Local Authority Accounting in the UK (the Code) is identified as representing proper practices.

-The Code applies to Local Government Bodies set out in the Public Audit (Wales) Act 2004 who are required to prepare accounts for audit by the Wales Audit Office.
+The Code applies to Local Government Bodies set out in the Public Audit (Wales) Act 2014 who are required to prepare accounts for audit by the Wales Audit Office.
 Section 12 of this Act was amended by the Police Reform Social Responsibility Act to replace reference to Police Authorities with Commissioners and Chief Constables.